laher/goxc/README.md

 goxc
 ====

+goxc cross-compiles Go programs to (up to) 11 target platforms at once.

-goxc is a cross-compilation utility for Go programs, written in Go but using *os.exec()* to call 'go build'.
+goxc is written in Go but using *os.exec()* to call 'go build'.

-goxc inspired by Dave Cheney's Bash script [golang-crosscompile](https://github.com/davecheney/golang-crosscompile).
+goxc was inspired by Dave Cheney's Bash script [golang-crosscompile](https://github.com/davecheney/golang-crosscompile).
 BUT, goxc crosscompiles to all platforms at once.
-The artifacts are saved into a folder structure.
+The artifacts are saved into a folder structure along with a markdown file of relative links.

 Pre-requisites
 --------------